Damian Węglarz

-Damian Węglarz (born 21 March 1996) is a Polish professional footballer who plays as a goalkeeper for Chrobry Głogów, on loan from Wisła Płock.
+Damian Węglarz (born 21 March 1996) is a Polish professional footballer who plays as a goalkeeper for Ekstraklasa club Arka Gdynia.

 Career

 Jagiellonia Białystok

 Węglarz started his career with Zawisza Bydgoszcz.

 Węglarz sustained a broken finger during the match with Lechia Gdańsk but continued to play the full 90 minutes as well as play the complete next match against Legia Warsaw.
 After the Legia match the team physician disallowed Węglarz from playing for the next few weeks.

 Wigry Suwałki (loan)

-On 18 December 2017, Węglarz was loaned out to Polish second tier side Wigry Suwałki for the rest of the season.
+On 18 December 2017, Węglarz was loaned out to Polish second-tier side Wigry Suwałki for the rest of the season.